openstack/charm-barbican/README.md

 passwords, encryption keys and X.509 Certificates.
 It is aimed at being useful for all environments, including large ephemeral Clouds.'

+Barbican can be used without an HSM for test purposes.

 # Plugins

 The Barbican charm currently supports the following plugins:

  - charm-barbican-softhsm

+However, due to an odd quirk of interelating software issues, barbican + SoftHSM2 + OpenSSL < 1.0.2h is not functionaly due to a missing feature in OpenSSL (EVP_aes_128_wrap_pad specifically).

+Thus the plugin interface is _currently_ provided to show how to interface an HSM to the barbican charm.

 # Creating the primary MKEK and primary HMAC

-Barbican (can use|uses) a Master Key Encryption Key (MKEK) scheme to wrap other keys so that in the course of issuing new encryption keys, it doesn't exhaust the storage capacity of an HSM.
+Barbican (can use|uses) a Master Key Encryption Key (MKEK) scheme to wrap other keys so that in the course of issuing new encryption keys, it does not exhaust the storage capacity of an HSM.

 See [KMIP MKEK Model